 Child Missing in Education Statement

-(to be read in conjunction with attendance policy)
+(to be read in conjunction with the school attendance policy)

 Schools must enter pupils on the admission register at the beginning of the first day on which the school has agreed, or been notified, that the pupil will attend the school.
 If a pupil fails to attend on the agreed or notified date, the school should undertake reasonable enquiries to establish the child’s whereabouts and consider notifying the local authority at the earliest opportunity.